-BBC Weatherman Darren Bett was born in Scunthorpe, North Lincolnshire.
+BBC Weather's Darren Bett was born in Scunthorpe, North Lincolnshire.

-In September of that year, Darren joined the Meteorological Office as a Weather Forecaster, one of the first graduates to move directly into forecasting.
+In September of that year, Darren joined the Met Office as a weather forecaster, one of the first graduates to move directly into forecasting.

 After spells at Glasgow Weather Centre and the National Meteorological Centre in Bracknell he moved to Leeds Weather Centre in 1992.

-Darren joined the BBC Weather Centre in London in October 1997 to launch the new BBC News24 channel.
+Darren joined the BBC Weather Centre in London in October 1997 to launch the new BBC News 24 channel, before a spell as the main weather presenter on BBC Radio 5 live.

-Darren had a spell as the main weather presenter on BBC Radio 5Live and can be regularly heard on Radio 4 Today programme and is part of the network presenting team.
+He can be regularly heard on Radio 4's Today programme and is part of the network presenting team.

-In his spare time, Darren enjoys cinema, theatre and live music.
-He recently completed the London to Brighton cycle ride and has climbed Ben Nevis.
-He is also a member of the BBC Weather centre Golf Society.
+In his spare time, Darren enjoys cinema, theatre, live music and playing golf.
+He has completed the London to Brighton cycle ride and climbed Ben Nevis.